Old Floresta Homes in Boca Raton

 Historic Single Family Homes in East Boca Raton

 Boca Raton's unique Historic neighborhood (designated a Historic District in 1990) of Old Floresta was originally established in the 1920's by Addison Mizner, a visionary society architect of his day.
 Today, this much-desired enclave endures in the alluring charm of a bygone era, preserving Mizner's signature style with lovely Mediterranean homes enveloped in lush landscaping and mature trees canopying the narrow streets.

-Located west of Downtown Boca Raton, the community of Old Floresta was developed by Mizner's development company originally as an encouragement for people to build in Boca Raton.
-The houses in Old Floresta were planned for the executives and directors of his company with one house especially designed for his brother, the Reverend Henry Mizner.
+Located west of Downtown Boca Raton, Old Floresta was developed by Mizner's development company originally as an encouragement for people to build in Boca Raton.
+Old Floresta homes were built for the executives and directors of his company with one house especially designed for his brother, the Reverend Henry Mizner.

 Read more about Old Floresta homes in Boca Raton, FL.

 Sign up for free with BrianPearlRealEstate.com and get unlimited access to South Florida MLS® listings.
 Our "Smart Search" allows you to be able to save your custom searches, bookmark your favorite South Florida properties, and request showings.
 We will also email you new listings that match your search criteria as they come available.

 Old Floresta Homes in Boca Raton, FL

 |All Listings||$600,000 - $700,000||Over $1,000,000|

 WHAT SPECIFIC FEATURES ARE YOU LOOKING FOR IN YOUR NEXT SOUTH FLORIDA HOME?